Irwin-Blair/Group-F/README.md

 # Schrodinger Equation Simulator

 This software package provides a command-line tool that can be used to simulate the Time-Independent Schrodinger Equation for an input potential function.
-A Graphical User Interface allows input of a potential function and parameters, and a GIF file of the simulation is returned.

 ADD SIMPLE EXAMPLE HERE

 Features
 --------

-There are inbuilt functions which can be selected, and allowance for customisation of default function parameters, or the user can input a custom potential function.
+There are inbuilt functions which can be selected, or the user can input a custom potential function.
 The inbuilt functions are;
 * Barrier
 * Quantum Harmonic Oscillator
 * Square Well
 * Step

+A Graphical User Interface is used for this selection/input process, which also allows the user to customise the function parameters.
+It then shows a GIF of the resulting simulation.

 Installation